Charlie Sloth

-Charlie Ian Paul Rouillon (born 20 August 1981), known professionally as Charlie Sloth, is a British DJ, hype man, producer and TV presenter.
+Charlie Ian Paul Rouillon (born 20 August 1981), known professionally as Charlie Sloth, is an English DJ, hype man, producer and TV presenter.

 Early life

-Charlie Ian Paul Rouillon was born on 20 August 1981.
+Charlie Rouillon was born on 20 August 1981, from Seychelles and Irish heritage.
 He was raised in the London Borough of Camden and attended Haverstock School.
 He is an avid supporter of Liverpool F.C.

 Career

 Most of Sloth's career as a radio DJ has been spent on BBC Radio 1 and BBC Radio 1Xtra, presenting The Rap Show on Saturday nights and his weeknight late show The 8th.
 He was previously a presenter on the weekday drivetime show on BBC Radio 1Xtra.

 His trademark freestyle brand, Fire in the Booth, has been described as "...a real mark of prestige in the scene, especially for newcomers" with MCs from grime and hip-hop coming into the studio to perform.
 Akala, Avelino, Devlin, Professor Green, K Koke, Lowkey, Mic Righteous, Bugzy Malone, Big Narstie, Tinie Tempah, Wretch 32, Drake, Big Shaq, Migos and others have performed on Fire in the Booth.
 Canadian rapper Drake's appearance was "...four or five years in the making", with Sloth noting in 2018 that it was one of his favourite moments of the show.